 Before we start looking at signs that relationship counseling is vital, the most important question to ask is, is it necessary for my partner and me to seek out the help of a counselor?
-Generally, relationship therapy can be a beneficial tool for any couple as it allows you to grow and learn as your relationship does too.
-It can also be an extremely useful tool to make sure that no issues are left unsolved during major life changes.
+Generally, relationship therapy can be a beneficial tool for any couple as it allows you to grow and learn as your relationship does.
+It can also be an extremely useful tool to ensure that no issues are left unsolved during major life changes.
 However, if you're a couple that doesn't have any major issues or knows how to address and resolve issues, it most likely isn't necessary for you to seek counseling.

 With this in mind, not all couples know how to address and resolve issues successfully.
 This brings us to our next section…

 Signs That You Need To Attend Relationship Therapy